yjgaia/NSP/README.md

 }
 ```
 - `port` is the port of the web server.
-- `idDevMode` `true` means development mode.
+- `isDevMode` `true` means development mode.
 In development mode, resources such as images are not cached.
 - `rootPath` specified the root path where `.nsp` files or resources are saved.
 - `uploadURI` points to the `URI` to upload to.
 - `restURI` specifies the root URI of `REST URI`.